-Working with staff and students at Redruth school and with members of Redruth Rugby Club we will ‘reconstruct’ Hurling to Goal, based on surviving accounts and evidence of the sport, through a series of experimental workshops.
+Working with staff and students at Redruth school and with members of Redruth Rugby Club we ‘reconstructed’ the ancient sport of Hurling to Goal, based on surviving accounts and evidence of the sport, through a series of experimental workshops.
 Accounts of the popular Cornish sport ‘Hurling to goal’ by Richard Carew in 1602 suggested that it was played with a heavy, metal ‘silver ball’ and is likely the earliest known example from anywhere in the world where the ball must be passed backwards.

 After exploring imagery and ideas from medieval manuscripts, four distinct Redruth ‘Hellfire Crews’ were created: i) ‘Demons’, ii) ‘Angels’, iii) ‘Saints’ and iv) ‘Tormentors’.
-Each Crew created colourful costumes, props and processional imagery for themselves and become the cheerleader fan club for one of the four hurling teams.
-Each crew will adopt a Crew Base in the run up to the event in which they’ll work on preparing costumes and the garm vresel / battle cry.
-Thanks to the venues providing bases for our Crews – Redruth Rugby Club, The Buttermarket, Redruth Community Centre and The Art Room.
+Each Crew created colourful costumes, props and processional imagery for themselves and became the cheerleader fan club for their hurling team.
+Each crew adopted a Crew Base in the run up to the event to prepare their costumes and garm vresel / battle cry.
+Thanks to the Redruth venues kindly providing bases for our Crews – Redruth Rugby Club, The Buttermarket, Redruth Community Centre and The Art Room.

 The inaugural ‘Redruth Hurling Championships’ were held at Redruth Rugby Club, with the costumed, colourful Crews each supporting their team with chants and garm vresel / battle cry encouragements.
 Afterwards, the glorious champions were paraded along the ‘Plain an Gwarry Trail’, visiting each of their Crew ‘spiritual homes’ along the way – The Buttermarket, St Rumon’s Chapel and Kresen Kernow before returning to ‘Hellfire Corner’ at Redruth Rugby Club.
-The parade finished with a fire sculpture finale, inspired by fragments from the medieval scripts.
+The parade finished with a fire sculpture finale, inspired by fragments from medieval scripts.